 Baker & Taylor Entertainment Audio Music / Video Product Award

 Designed to provide a public library the opportunity to build or expand a collection of either or both formats in whatever proportion the library chooses.
 The grant consists of $2,500 of Audio Music or Video Products.
 Sponsored by Baker & Taylor.

 Charlie Robinson Award

-Honors a public library serving a population of 10,000 or less that demonstrates excellence of service to its community as exemplified by an overall service program or a special program of significant accomplishment.
+Honors a public library serving a population of 10,000 or less with an upper per capita income limit of not more than the 75th quartile of the national average that demonstrates excellence of service to its community as exemplified by an overall service program or a special program of significant accomplishment.
 A plaque and a $1,000 honorarium are presented annually at the ALA Annual Conference.
 Established in 1991.
 Sponsored by EBSCO Information Services.

 Gordon M. Conable Award

 Honors the life and accomplishments of John Iliff, early adopter and champion of technology in public libraries, and recognizes the contributions of a library worker, librarian, or library that has used technology and innovative thinking as a tool to improve services to public library users.
 The award provides a $1,000 honorarium, a plaque and a bouquet of roses for the workplace.
-Sponsored by Polaris.
+Sponsored in 2018 by Innovative.

 Romance Writers of America Library Grant

 Ferguson (MO) Municipal Public Library